FGC-SG/FelicitySiteMain/replit.md

 ## Recent Changes
 - 2025-08-28: Initial project setup with bilingual content structure
 - 2025-08-28: Added Singapore skyline background as requested
+- 2025-08-28: Restructured from single-page to multi-page application with separate routes for Home, About, News, and Contact

 ## User Preferences
 - Background: Singapore skyline/skyscraper view